[Last updated: 8 June 2020]

-Single bungalows are the norm, or if we have a group, we may get one of the large houses – they are much more comfortable.
-Males with males, females with females.
+Single bungalows are the norm (smaller than the one pictured below), or if we have a group, we may get one of the large houses (shown).
 Your room will usually have a bed, table, chair, fan, hammock on the porch or balcony.
 There are restrooms in each bungalow with hot water showers.

 REPTILE INTERNSHIP ELIGIBILITY REQUIREMENTS

 Male or Female; 18 yrs or more; Mature; High school graduate; English (speaking).
 Can communicate effectively, professionally, and politely with others.
 Positive attitude and strong work ethic are necessary because occasionally hours will be long and the weather can be warm and humid.

 Participants should have a very high interest in learning about snakes or other reptiles and wildlife local to the Krabi, Thailand area.
 Interns should have an insatiable desire to learn more because the opportunity is what makes this internship the best in the world.

 Students coming for the internship should be comfortable handling non-venomous snakes and other reptiles on a daily basis or be willing to learn.
 We are really looking for people with a very strong interest in the subject.
 College doesn’t matter.
 Experience doesn’t matter.
 The key is the desire to learn.